Personal Injury and Accident Law in Singapore

 What are the documents required when involved in a car accident in Singapore?

 When involved in car accidents in Singapore and making a claim, the following documents must be provided: the police report and investigations, where an investigation has been made, medical invoices, certificates and reports, if any, documents supporting the evidence of losing earnings, photos of injuries and damages, if any and the insurer’s report on the damaged vehicle, if it is the case.
+Please address to our team if you need legal representation in these matters, but also on other situations, such as marriage or divorce; for the latter, is it always important to contact a divorce lawyer in Singapore.

 What is the data on personal injury and accident cases in Singapore?